Brendamutai/Capstone-Project/README.md

 # 8. Feature Engineering
 We created new features to ensure our models perform better.

-# 9. Modelling and model evaluation
+# 9. Modeling and model evaluation
+We trained different models.ie, ARIMA, XGboost and LSTM.
+We then deployed the best performimg model.

 # 10. Conclusions and Recommendations
+Based off of our findings, we reccomend:
+ 1. Establishing a Retraining Strategy
+ 2. Integrating with Risk Management
+ 3. Monitoring Model Performance Continuously
+ 4. Focus on high volume stocks
+ 5. Incorporating Technical Indicators for Market Timing
+ 6. Leveraging Real-Time Events for Improved Forecasting

 # 11. Next Steps
+ 1. Enhancing Feature Engineering and Integration
+ 2. Expanding Data Utilization and Continuous Retraining
+ 3. Improving Model Evaluation and Performance Monitoring